matgis/clojure-perf/README.md

 # clojure-perf

-A Clojure library designed to ... well, that part is up to you.
+A simple harness for evaluating the performance of different approaches to common operations in Clojure.

 ## Usage

-FIXME
+Fork to add your own measurements, then `lein run`.
+Outputs Clojure-formatted code with comments to `stdout`.

 ## License

-Copyright © 2016 FIXME
+Copyright © 2016 Mats Gisselson

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.